mobxjs/mobx/docs/refguide/api.md

 Any application has actions.
 Actions are anything that modify the state.

 With MobX you can make it explicit in your code where your actions live by marking them.
 Actions helps you to structure your code better.
-It takes a function and returns it after wrapping it in `untracked` and `transaction`.
 It is adviced to use them on any function that modifies observables or has side effects.
 `action` also provides useful debugging information in combination with the devtools.
 Note: using `action` is mandatory when *strict mode* is enabled, see `useStrict`.